• Skip to primary navigation

 Avocado oil can also be used as a substitute for macadamia oil in baking recipes.

-When substituting avocado oil for macadamia oil, it is important to note that the taste will be slightly different.
+When substituting avocado oil for macadamia oil, note that the taste will be slightly different.

 The avocado oil will impart a light, nutty flavor to the baked goods, while the macadamia oil will provide a richer, more decadent flavor.